 - The user is redirected back to URL A, with the signed assertion.

-This mechanism takes full advantage of Password Manager policy engines:
+This mechanism takes full advantage of the Password Manager policy framework:

 - How users are authenticated is controlled using authentication chains, which support contextual selection of a suitable login process and multi-step logins, for example combining CAPTCHA, sending the user a PIN and asking for a password.

 - Password Manager can evaluate user membership in user classes and inject assertions about what the user should have access to in SAML assertion it sends to service providers.
 This adds role-based access control to applications that support receiving authorization information in SAML assertions.